QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

+For the \MC\ task, the minimum is the lower the more parameters the model has.
 For the \RP\ task -- being about syntactic structure, essentially about word order -- the situation is different but in a way that again is understandable.
-Given our treatment of `that' (cf. Sec.~\ref{subsec:Optimisation}), it is not hard to see that the task comes down to learning embeddings such that the verbs' states become sensitive to which of their two wires connects to the first and the second noun in the phrase, respectively.
+Given our treatment of `that' (cf. Sec.~\ref{subsec:Optimisation}), it is not hard to see that the task comes down to learning embeddings such that the verbs' states become sensitive to which of their two wires connects to the first and the second noun in the phrase.
 Hence, the larger $d$ (which fixes the number of parameters for verbs) the lower the minimum.